cosmos/cosmos-sdk/docs/building-modules/keeper.md

 ## Synopsis

 `Keeper`s refer to a Cosmos SDK abstraction whose role is to manage access to the subset of the state defined by various modules. `Keeper`s are module-specific, i.e. the subset of state defined by a module can only be accessed by a `keeper` defined in said module.
 If a module needs to access the subset of state defined by another module, a reference to the second module's internal `keeper` needs to be passed to the first one.
+This is done in `app.go` during the instantiation of module keepers.

 - [Motivation](#motivation)
 - [Type Definition](#type-definition)